valayDave/metaflow-service/docker-tests/README.md

 3. `deploy-ui.py`: This script will deploy the metaflow UI.
 It expects an already available postgres database with metaflow's database on it.
 The UI on deployment will be available on `http://localhost:8083`.

+4. `local_tests.py` **[METAFLOW CLIENT VERSION TEST]**: This script will run all flows in `test_flows` with all released versions of the metaflow client and collect the results of the successful runs.

 ## How to run the tests ?

 ### Quick Run